Pacita Complex National High School: Science, Technology, and Engineering and Mathematics Program (STEM-P)

 The school accepts aspiring STEM students as early as Grade 7.
 It starts with the acceptance of students who are longing to be a part of the program.
 Next is the test period.
 Here, the students will be given 2-3 sets of tests, namely the Mental Ability Test and the Admission Test (Due to the ongoing COVID-19 pandemic, the coordinators have decided to make 2 separate tests for the Admission Test).
 Finally, they will be given an interview (for both the student and the parent).
-The school will then accept the Top 105 students that made the mark.
+The school will then accept the students that made the mark.
+The number of passing students can vary as recently, the number of passers can be as low as 80, and as high as 120.
+There is also a waiting list that several students are put into, where they have to wait for updates for vacant spots in the program.

+In order for the student to retain their status as a STEM-P student, they must have at least a final rating of at least 85 in the subjects of English, Mathematics, and Science, and a final rating of at least 83 in the other subjects.
+These two are needed to retain the student's STEM-P status, along with grades not below 80.